ncharchenko/Azure-ML-Engineer-Nanodegree-Capstone/README.md

 The objective of this project is to predict the outcome of professional League of Legends matches given early game data.
 In League of Legends, the early game is the first fifteen minutes of the game and the two most significant metrics used to determine game state are team gold difference and team experience (XP) difference.
 These are measured at ten minutes, fifteen minutes, and the end of the game.
 We also notice that there is a results column, with 0 for a loss and a 1 for a win.
 This makes our task a problem of classification. **NOTE: Much like in traditional sports, the natural variance given by the human element of League of Legends means that even with good statistics at ten/fifteen minutes, a victory is not guaranteed.**

 ### Access
-We access the data for HyperDrive via the Oracle's Elixir website directly and use a 'cleaned' CSV file for AutoML.
+We access the data for HyperDrive via the Oracle's Elixir website directly through [this link](https://oracleselixir-downloadable-match-data.s3-us-west-2.amazonaws.com/2020_LoL_esports_match_data_from_OraclesElixir_20210126.csv)and use a 'cleaned' CSV file for AutoML.
 The 'cleaned' data has all non-imporant columns removed and has removed the entries for individual players.
 Our task calls for us to only use the 'team' entries.

 ## Automated ML
     experiment_timeout_minutes: 30: Defines the maximum amount of time the iterations can take before the experiment terminates.